CindyJS/CindyJS/ref/Control_Operators.md

 The `trigger` operator is very similar to the `if` operator.
 In contrast to `if`, the `trigger` operator has a dynamic flavor.
 The expression `‹expr›` is evaluated whenever `‹bool›` changes from `false` to `true`.
-This means that during the dragging of a construction, &lt;expr&gt; is evaluated, if &lt;bool&gt; was `false` in the previous instance and is now `true`.
+This means that during the dragging of a construction, ‹expr› is evaluated, if &lt;bool&gt; was `false` in the previous instance and is now `true`.
 The purpose of this operator is to trigger side effects whenever some event occurs while the construction is being dragged.
 The following code fragment demonstrates this behavior.